 Living in New Orleans

-When you study medicine in New Orleans, you'll join a community of more than 50,000 students in the region and train at one of the nation's leading health systems.
+You’ll join a regional community of more than 50,000 students and train at one of the nation’s leading health systems, gaining hands-on clinical experience while enjoying all that this vibrant city has to offer.

 Things to do